kedro-org/kedro/docs/source/contribution/developer_contributor_guidelines.md

 1. Create an [issue](https://github.com/kedro-org/kedro/issues) describing your contribution.
 2. Work in [`extras`](https://github.com/kedro-org/kedro/tree/main/kedro/extras) and create a feature branch on your forked repository and push all your local changes to that feature branch.
-3. Before you submit a pull request, please ensure that unit, E2E tests and linting are passing for your changes by running `make test`,`make e2e-tests` and `make lint` locally, have a look at the section [Running checks locally](#ci--cd-and-running-checks-locally) below.
+3. Before you submit a pull request, please ensure that unit tests, end-to-end (E2E) tests and linters are passing for your changes by running `make test`,`make e2e-tests` and `make lint` locally, have a look at the section [development set up](#before-you-start-development-set-up) section above.
 4. Include a `README.md` with instructions on how to use your contribution.
 5. Is your change [non-breaking and backwards-compatible](./backwards_compatibility.md)?
    <ol type="a">